sensepost/objection/README.md

 ![objection](images/objection.png)

 ## introduction
 `objection` is a runtime mobile exploration toolkit, powered by [Frida](https://www.frida.re/).
-It was built with the aim of helping assess mobile applications and their security posture without the need for a jailbroken or rooted device mobile device.
+It was built with the aim of helping assess mobile applications and their security posture without the need for a jailbroken or rooted mobile device.

 The projects name quite literally explains the approach as well, whereby runtime specific objects is injected into a running process an executed using Frida.